Geontech/rest-python/README.md

 ## Description

-Contains the REDHAWK python implementation of the generic REST API
+Contains the REDHAWK python implementation of the generic REST API.

+Please visit [the Wiki](https://github.com/Geontech/rest-python/wiki) for more detailed instructions on the changes made to this repository and how it can be used for UI development.

 ## REDHAWK Documentation